 Here are some considerations I take into account when advising clients about dividing the tract:

-Here is when I would consider dividing the property:
+I would consider dividing the property when:

 - The property is large, and offering smaller parcels increases the potential buyer pool.
 (Because there are more buyers that can afford a $50,000 tract than a $500,000 property.)